bartbie/nixos/README.md

 ## Architecture

+> [!IMPORTANT]
+> This is in process of getting refactored to flake-parts and dendritic pattern

 `flake.nix` - obv the entrypoint, but mostly used as a place to declare inputs.

 `lib/` - flake's library, independent of `pkgs`.